Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Related work

-\textbf{ChatGPT and software development.} Technically, ChatGPT belongs to a class of large language models (LLM), a particular type of generative AI tools.
+Technically, ChatGPT belongs to a class of large language models (LLM), a particular type of generative AI tools.
 LLMs comprise billions of parameters in deep neural network architectures that are trained and fine-tuned on huge textual datasets.
 Once trained, users interact with the LLMs by writing prompts, and LLMs generate corresponding answers in response to those prompts.
-For a more in-depth information and an overview of architectures, models, training, fine-tuning, and prompting strategies for a wide range of LLMs, we refer an interesting reader to the paper by Naveed et al. ~\citep{naveed2025}.
+For a more in-depth information and an overview of architectures, models, training, fine-tuning, and prompting strategies for a wide range of LLMs, we refer an interested reader to the paper by Naveed et al. ~\citep{naveed2025}.